leagrenning/MOL3022/README.md

 If you want to see the documentation of the server endpoint, go to the following URL: ```http://127.0.0.1:8000/docs```

-The documentation is interactable and you are able to test the endpoint youself by clicking the ```Try it out``` button.
+The documentation is interactable and you are able to test the endpoint yourself by clicking the ```Try it out``` button.

 To stop the server, simply press ```Ctrl + c``` in the same terminal as the server is running